 Where to Put Motor Oil, Antifreeze, Brake Fluid, and More When Draining

-Specially designed oil catch pans and lifts are great for containing used fluids when working on your car or truck and allow you to recycle fluids as needed.
+Specially-designed oil catch pans and lifts are great for containing used fluids when working on your car or truck and they allow you to recycle fluids as needed.

 Unfortunately not every has these, so sometimes a smaller drain bucket or pan will have to do, but it can be harder to catch all of the fluid with these.